PlenumUW/plenum-contenta/README.md

 # How to Contribute
 ## Requirements
 * Github Account - Sign up for the [student developer pack](https://education.github.com/pack) for freebies
+* Access to Plenum's Dev Team Google Drive - Contact plenum@uw.edu with your uw email to get access
 * A LAMPy software stack - [MAMP](https://www.mamp.info/en/) is a great solution
 * [Composer](https://getcomposer.org/download/)